This example actively searches a contacts database as the user enters text.

 changed modifier to the trigger to ensure we don’t send new queries when the user doesn’t change the

-value of the input (e.g. they hit an arrow key).
+value of the input (e.g. they hit an arrow key, or pasted the same value).

 Since we use a